sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 ## My job is queued.
 What next?
 (AWS orchestration)

 First, let's make sure your jobs have been sent to the queue.
-You can run default `qstat` or use `aligoqstat` which is a custom wrapper developed for SOCA.
+You can run default `qstat` or use `aligoqstat` which is a custom wrapper developed for Scale-Out Computing on AWS.

 **Web Based**